How to Get Career Clarity: Why Real Career Change Starts With Action, Not Answers

 Don’t worry about what to call it yet.

-Maybe they lead to an obvious career path, but very often they lead to something bespoke and uniquely you.
+The elements may lead to an obvious career path, but very often they lead to something bespoke and uniquely you.

 Truth #5: Build Real Professional Relationships, Not Resumés or Pitches

-People don’t hire a resumé.
+People don’t hire a résumé.
 They hire the person sitting across from them.
 And they hire people they like.

 Here’s perhaps the biggest career change truth of all: You don’t have to figure out what you want before you talk to people.
-Talking to people is how you figure it out.

 Authentic conversations clarify your direction and open doors you could never plan for.